chess-mazes/chess-mazes/Readme.md

 ### License
 The puzzles that appear in the game are taken from the book <a href="https://www.amazon.com/Chess-Mazes-Kind-Puzzle-Everyone/dp/1888690232">"Chess Mazes"</a> (2004) by Bruce Alberston, and licensed under the "Fair Use" clause of the US Copyright Law.

+The assets (sounds, images) are licensed under Creative Commons Zero (CC0) and are attributed to their respective creators.

+The favicon is from <a href="https://tabler-icons.io/">Tabler icons</a> ("crown") and licensed under the <a href="https://opensource.org/license/mit/">MIT license</a>.

 The game implementation is licensed under the <a href="https://opensource.org/license/mit/">MIT license</a>.